-- The home was maintained to a good standard.
-Repairs were attended to in a timely way. - Bedrooms were furnished and decorated to suit people's individual tastes. - The service had a large garden which people enjoyed.
+- The home was maintained to a good standard and had recently been redecorated throughout.
+Repairs were attended to in a timely way. - Bedrooms were furnished and decorated to suit people's individual tastes.

 Ensuring consent to care and treatment in line with law and guidance